Sabina Reingold

 Head of Awareness Aviasales

-How can you attract your audience's attention and remain visible among competitors with huge budgets?
-In this presentation, we will look at how a brand uses comments on social media not for entertainment, but as a strategic tool to fight for attention.
-Using a striking SMM case study, you will learn how jokes in other people's posts turn into engagement, and irony turns into love for the brand.
-In addition, we will briefly discuss other non-standard moves that help Aviasales stand out in the oversaturated travel services market.
+How to capture audience attention and stay visible against competitors with massive budgets?
+This talk explores how the brand uses social media comments not just for fun, but as a strategic tool in the battle for attention.
+Through a standout SMM case, you'll see how jokes in other people’s posts turn into reach, and how irony builds brand love.
+We’ll also briefly touch on other unconventional tactics that help Aviasales stand out in the overcrowded travel services market.

 Tom Theys